dagraham/etm-dgraham/README.md

 * A sales meeting (an event) [s]tarting next Monday at 9:00am and [e]xtending for one hour.

         * sales meeting @s mon 9a @e 1h
-* The sales meeting with a default [a]lert 5 minutes before start of the meeting:
+* The sales meeting with an [a]lert 5 minutes early to trigger the `d` command:

-        * sales meeting @s mon 9a @e 1h @a 5
+        * sales meeting @s mon 9a @e 1h @a 5m: d
 * Prepare a report (a task) for the sales meeting with a [b]eginning soon notice starting 3 days before the meeting:

         - prepare report @s mon 9a @b 3
-* A record of 35 minutes spent yesterday working on the report:
+* A record of 35 minutes of *used time* spent yesterday working on the report:

+        % report preparation @s -1 @u 35m
+* In accounting reports attribute this time to the *ABC Company's Design Project*

-        % report preparation @s -1 @e 35
+        % report preparation @s -1 @u 35m @i ABC:Design
 * An inbox reminder that the time and location for the lunch meeting have not been confirmed:

 		! lunch with Burk @s tue ? @e 90m @l ?
 * Build a dog house (a task) by breaking the task down into component [j]obs:

 		- Build dog house @j pick up materials @j cut pieces @j assemble
 		  @j sand @j paint
 * Join the etm discussion group (a task) [s]tarting on the first day of the next month.
 Because of the @g goto link, pressing *g* when the item is selected in the gui would open the link using the system default application which, in this case, would be the default browser:

         - join the etm discussion group @s +1/1